 It might be a tired cliche for those practicing for a while, ‘everything in the school can be found in the first technique.’
-Somewhat true, but not completely.
+Somewhat true, but not entirely.

 Learning a thousand things and throwing them all out, as we must do in martial arts.
 Anyone who spars can tell you, there is no detailed plan for victory the night before.
-Just the spontaneous advantage of your opponents openings.
+Just the spontaneous advantage of your opponent's openings.
 That’s not to say you aren't setting yourself up to do it.
 It is not just pure luck all the time.
 How to use the sword and body and voice.
-How the weapon becomes an extention of your body/mind.
+How the weapon becomes an extension of your body/mind.
 On and on and on.

 Investigate just a few waza and you see everything else is just a variation on a theme.

 To an extent, they are essential.
 Don’t be confused, however, by the desire to acquire.
 We are material people.
 No, I won't be singing Madonna.
 Though we are, and the tendency to want to pocket all these techniques is powerful.
 We should understand clearly what we are learning.
 The swordsman should have a mindset and ability that is the base for techniques.
 The psychology of the warrior is a more significant factor than the number of waza.

 Quality of what you know is more important.

 I often remember a kohai (junior), whom I once cautioned about learning too much too soon.
 They were being taught waza after waza.
 If you are familiar with Lucille Ball working at the chocolate shop, and standing next to the conveyor belt and trying to box all the chocolates coming down, then you might understand the guy at the dojo learning tons of stuff without the ability to deeply process anything.